-- 1. The voter's proper ballot style based on the voter's registration address. - 2.
+- 1. The voter's proper ballot style, with each qualifying race or ballot issue, based on the voter's registration address. - 2.
 A white, inner (or "secrecy") envelope that indicates official ballot. - 3.
 A pre-addressed outer ballot-return envelope that contains a declaration for the voter to sign and date. - 4.
-An instructional insert which describes how the voter should mark and return their ballot.
+An instructional insert which describes how to mark and return the ballot.

-The ballot must be returned within the inner envelope, which must be placed in the preaddressed outer envelope.
+The voted ballot must be returned within the inner envelope, which must be placed in the pre-addressed outer envelope.